ericf/express-handlebars/README.md

   app or response `locals`. **Note:** A falsy value will render without a layout; e.g., `res.render('home', {layout: false});`.

-* `extname = '.handlebars'`: The string nane of the file extension used by the templates.
+* `extname = '.handlebars'`: The string name of the file extension used by the templates.

 * `handlebars = require('handlebars')`: The Handlebars module/implementation.